Traditions that Need to Go Out of Style: Church Clothing Legalism

 Thankfully, condemnation of others’ choices in churchgoing attire is becoming less and less fashionable all the time.
 But we’ve still got a long way to go.

-One particular Sunday during my college days, I wore dress slacks — nice ones, I might add — to church.
+One particular Sunday not too many years ago, I wore dress slacks — nice ones, I might add — to church.
 During the coffee hour, an older gentleman cast a disapproving eye up and down my personage before remarking with no small amount of disdain that in his day, respectable young ladies wouldn’t dare be seen wearing pants on the Lord’s Day.
 This aroused my ire and the following Sunday I not only wore pants; I wore jeans.
 He never spoke to me again after that.
 The older generation in that church considered the donning of denim in God’s house to be the ultimate sacrilege, on par with getting drunk on Communion wine.